Nils-Treuheit/SCION-TV/README.md

 <i>[web_server.go](web_server.go)</i>    <strong>-></strong>  server which serves website and its resources</br>
 <i>proxy</i>                             <strong>-></strong>  this server is part of the required SCION environment install</br>

 There exists a peer in the SCION-network which is broadcasting video content.
+In this specific case the video content is a TV-Signal.
 The video stream can be received through the SCION network.
-In order to watch the stream you need to be connected to the stream with the scion proxy.
+In order to watch the stream you need to be connected to the stream with the SCION proxy.
 The proxy will make the SCION-network content accessible to your own network or machine.
 This project uses ffmpeg to convert the data stream into a modern and easily accessible video streaming format and than re-distributes the content via the web and file servers in the LAN or on your own machine.

 ## Project-Requirements:</br>
 You will need a machine that runs Linux, is connected to the Internet and was configured to be a SCION-AS.
+[Here](https://www.scionlab.org/) you can learn more about SCION, the team behind it and how to become part of the network.</br>
-Your machine's setup has to include the required go version installation and a scion proxy install from the [SCION-Apps Repository](https://github.com/netsec-ethz/scion-apps)</br>
+Your machine's setup also has to include the required go version installation and SCION proxy install from the [SCION-Apps Repository](https://github.com/netsec-ethz/scion-apps)</br>

 ## Used Rescources:</br>
 The Website was created using this guide as a baseline:</br>